 I considered doing a post about the best games of 2016, but honestly, not much grabbed my attention in 2016.
 As a matter of fact, I have played exactly zero of the games on Metacritic’s Top 100 of 2016.
 That said, 2017 already has a handful of games I’m pumped for.
+I especially love betting in malaysia online casino and I find the games very entertaining.
 This is my personal Top 8 so far, with the only caveat being that there has to be firm information available about a game for it to have made this list.

 8. Capcom versus Marvel Infinite / Injustice 2

 I’m not a fan of fighting games, but both of these titles have caught my eye.
 Admittedly, it’s almost solely due to the rosters that are likely to be included in these games, but both are sequels to games that have been generally well received and, should I pick up a fighting game this year, it will be one of these two titles.
 I’ve also long wished I could really get into a fighting game, so maybe the time is right with one of these two.

 Of the games on my list, this is the one that we know the least about.
 Still, what little we do know has me very excited.
 I’m quite the fan of games that give you an open world, limited only by the abilities you’ve acquired, which is exactly how the developers have described this title.
 I also like the promise of a strong narrative with some horror elements.
 I’ll admit to never having played the original Prey, but it doesn’t seem like this is a direct sequel.
 This game could work its way off my list as more info is made available but, for the moment, I choose to remain positive.